 While the P790s are undoubtedly superb irons, they might not be the perfect fit for absolute beginners who play sporadically.
 In that case, I’d recommend considering alternatives like the Callaway Big Bertha B23 Irons, which offer superb forgiveness, distance and cater more to novice players.

 What To Look For When Selecting An Iron Set

-Too many golfers focus on drivers, putters and perhaps wedges.
-While all the clubs in your bag are important and add value to your game, your irons are generally your most effective weapons.
+Too many beginner golfers focus on drivers, putters, and perhaps wedges.
+While all the golf clubs in your bag are important and add value to your game, your irons are generally your most effective weapons.

-A good set of irons will save you more shots on the average round than any of your other clubs.
+The best golf irons for beginners will save you more shots on the average round than any of your other golf clubs.
 With this in mind, you need to choose wisely.

-Your choice of irons is critical, particularly to the beginner.
+Your choice of game improvement irons is critical, particularly for a beginner.
 There are many options with a bewildering range of features and benefits.

 No two golfers, even beginners, are alike.
 Finding the right set for you and your style is critical.

-The technology, choices and multiple options can be a bit overwhelming.
-This is a major challenge to the beginner.
+The technology, choices, and multiple options can be a bit overwhelming.
+This is a major challenge to beginners and high-handicap golfers.

 Here are a few important factors to consider when starting out and selecting a decent set of irons: